Become a licensed professional counselor, ready to tackle the systematic inequities in the educational system

 Upon graduation with a MEd degree in community counseling from Loyola, you will possess the following knowledge, skills, and professional values necessary to work as a licensed professional counselor and pursue additional advanced degrees with a research focus.

 You'll understand the social-cultural contexts of human development, and apply this knowledge in an ethical, reflective, and culturally-responsive manner.
-With Chicago as your classroom, you'll have firsthand experiential learning opportunities at the Chicago Public Schools and level-one trauma centers, researching action-oriented projects that have an immediate impact on the community.
+With Chicago as your classroom, you'll have firsthand experiential learning opportunities at community mental health agencies and level-one trauma centers, researching action-oriented projects that have an immediate impact on the community.

 You'll evaluate research, appreciate the contribution of empirical inquiry to the solution of applied problems, and apply your own research findings in practice.